Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-The cone $TC^\D(Q)$ is naturally stratified on cells, we provide each point in $TC^\D(Q)$ with multiplicity corresponding to the codimension of its stratum.
-Namely, for a point $V\in TC^\D(Q)$ we define $\mult_Q(V)$ as the dimension of the linear span of the directions $u\in\dird$ such that the hyperplane through $V$ with the normal direction $u$ contains $Q$.
+We provide each point in $\Star^\D(Q)$ with a multiplicity corresponding to the codimension of its stratum. \begin{definition} For a point $V\in \Star^\D(Q)$ the natural number $\mult_Q(V)$ is the dimension of the linear span of the directions $u\in\dird$ such that the affine hyperplane through $V$ with the normal direction $u$ contains $Q$. \end{definition}